 Notice of Temporary Disruptions

-Access Alliance shall provide notice of disruption of services to the public.
+Access Alliance will provide notice of disruption of services to the public.
 Any Notice of Disruption will contain the following

 - Reason for the disruption